 There are quite a few biological medicines available to treat RA.
 They include adalimumab, certolizumab pegol, etanercept, golimumab, infliximab, anakinra, abatacept, rituximab and tocilizumab.
 They come in various different brand names.
 Some biological medicines are sometimes called cytokine modulators or monoclonal antibodies.

 There is another group of medicines called disease-modifying antirheumatic drugs (DMARDs) which can also be used to treat RA.
 Like biological medicines they have a disease-modifying effect against RA.
-For more information on these medicines see separate leaflet called Disease-modifying Antirheumatic Drugs (DMARDs).
+See separate leaflet called Disease-modifying Antirheumatic Drugs (DMARDs) for more details.

 What is rheumatoid arthritis?

 Arthritis means inflammation of joints.
-RA is a common form of arthritis.
+Rheumatoid arthritis (RA) is a common form of arthritis.
 The main symptoms are pain and stiffness of affected joints.
 RA is thought to be an autoimmune disease.
 The immune system normally makes small proteins (antibodies) to attack bacteria, viruses, and other germs.
 In people with autoimmune diseases, the immune system makes antibodies against tissues of the body.
 It is not clear why this happens.
 In people with RA, antibodies are formed against the tissue that surrounds each joint (synovium).
 This causes inflammation in and around affected joints.
 Over time this can damage the joint, the cartilage, and parts of the bone near to the joint.
-The most commonly affected joints are the small joints of the fingers, thumbs, wrists, feet, and ankles.
+The most commonly affected joints are the small joints of the fingers, thumbs, wrists, feet and ankles.
+See separate leaflet called Rheumatoid Arthritis for more details.

 How do biological medicines work?